k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 ### Using tables for data manipulations

-Now we have seen how functions can be attached to LU tables to modify data, let's see how we can use tables (and functions) to enrich data.
+Now you have seen how functions can be attached to LU tables to modify data, let's see how tables and functions can be used to enrich data.

 In this section we will address the following types of tables:

 -  [Lookup tables](/articles/07_table_population/11_lookup_tables.md)